-If you live in England, Scotland or Wales and have difficulty getting around or everyday tasks you can make a claim for Personal Independence Payment (PIP).
+If you’re under State Pension age and have difficulty getting around or doing everyday tasks, or both, you can make a claim for Personal Independence Payment (PIP).

-PIP is tax free, paid weekly and not usually affected by your income or savings.
+PIP is tax-free, paid every four weeks, and not affected by your income or savings.

 There are two parts to PIP:

 A mobility component - (some people call it mobility allowance), which is paid if you need help getting around.

 A daily living component - which is paid if you need personal care.